coinbase/verifying-paymaster/README.md

 VerifyingPaymaster is an ERC4337-compatible paymaster contract that accepts a signature for validation and can perform optional prechecks and ERC20 token transfers.
 It supports the option to restrict sponsorship to certain bundlers.

-This paymaster implementation is designed to work with EntryPoint v0.6 and provides flexibility in handling user operations, including sponsorship and token-based fee payments.
+This paymaster implementation is designed to work with EntryPoint v0.7 and provides flexibility in handling user operations, including sponsorship and token-based fee payments.
+Please see previous releases for previous entrypoint compatibility.

 This contract is used as the Coinbase Developer Platform Paymaster for standard sponsorships.